Coffea Arabica Genetic Diversity

 Impact

 Understanding the limits of arabica genetic diversity allows us to develop an informed, rigorous strategy for breeding programs to introduce more diversity—and therefore more resilience—into the arabica species.
-Our study determined that 100 of the arabicas we tested capture ~90% of the total genetic diversity available in the species.
-They are the 100 most diverse arabica plants available from the CATIE germplasm collection.
-This group of diverse varieties, called the WCR/CATIE Core Collection, has been propagated and installed in field trials in three locations: In El Salvador at the World Coffee Research farm, in Costa Rica at Finca Alsacia, the Starbucks research farm, and at the Rubona Research Station of the Rwanda Agricultural Board in Rwanda.
+Our study determined that 98 of the arabicas we tested capture ~90% of the total genetic diversity available in the species.
+They are the most diverse arabica plants available from the CATIE germplasm collection.
+This group of diverse varieties called the WCR/CATIE Core Collection, has been propagated and installed in field trials in two locations: In El Salvador at the World Coffee Research farm, in Costa Rica at Finca Alsacia, and at the Rubona Research Station of the Rwanda Agricultural Board in Rwanda.